How to become a Qualified Supervisor with EC4U

 I have enrolled onto the Domestic Electrician Top Up Course – what next?

 The Top Up Course is made up of a variety of components that can be completed in your own time, whilst you are working and building your minimum of 2 years’ experience.
 Firstly, you will need to complete a performance evidence portfolio.
 This will require you to take photos/videos of your work as well as collecting examples of different documentation that you will complete whilst working as a Domestic Installer.
 Alongside this, you will have a number of online modules to study at home.
-You will then need to complete 8 online exams.
-You can arrange to sit them one at a time after completing the relevant module or complete multiple exams at one time – it is up to you.

 As soon as you have gained your 24 months’ experience and completed your evidence portfolios, you will be ready to partake in your professional discussion which is the last step to completing your qualification.
 This can be completed over an online forum so you do not have to travel into the centre – saving you valuable time.
 This professional discussion will be a chance for you to talk through some of your evidence with one of our assessors, as well as them asking you a range of questions about the experienced you have gathered during the last 24 months.
 Once you have passed the professional discussion your qualification is complete!